 During this weeklong conference, students will participate in training tracks.
 These tracks represent core ministries within AACF: Bible Study, Body Life, Core Leadership, Disciple Making, Disciple Growing, Leading Small Groups, Prayer, and Worship.
 In four sessions of tracks, students will form a foundation for ministry in their context.
-Throughout the week students will participate in small group bible studies in the evenings and hear from a keynote speaker in the mornings.
-Spotted throughout the week are campus times, a focused time for students to build their team, fellowship, reflect, and vision-cast for the upcoming year within their campus teams.
+Throughout the week students will participate in small group bible studies in the evenings and hear from a keynote speakers in the mornings.
+Dotted throughout the week are campus times, a focused time for students to build their ministry team, fellowship, reflect, and cast vision for the upcoming year.
 We encourage students to participate in our morning prayer meetings.
 And we invite all conference attendees to utilize our planned quiet times.
-We also encourage students to participate in MOI, moments of impact.
+A special feature of LTC are MOIs, moments of impact.
 MOIs are intentional moments when students can share their testimony, fears, praises, and so much more with one another.

 The goal of studying scripture is to come as a humble student willing to be taught by the Word of God through the Holy Spirit so that you can faithfully and creatively live out your part of the biblical story as a disciple of Christ.
 In this track you will learn how to study a passage of Scripture, and how to prepare and lead a small group Bible Study.

 God calls us to live in community with our brothers and sisters in Christ.
 Learn the different stages and components that are needed for spiritual and physical growth.
 Explore what it takes in leadership to build up the Body of Christ through the use of the different skills and spiritual gifts that the Lord has blessed us with and their implementation in purposeful event planning.